Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 Information can be hard to find, the banks don’t always respond to people who aren’t customers, and the process can be very tedious and time-consuming.

-Early Rejection
+Early Application Rejection

 In fact, many people can’t believe it when a bank rejects them before they even submit an application.
-Or worse, sometimes they don’t even know they were rejected (e.g. “we’re not taking on clients at this time”).
+Or worse, sometimes they don’t even know they were rejected (e.g. “We’re not taking on clients at this time”).

 If you say or email the wrong thing in your initial contact with the bank, you can also get rejected.
 Once you say the wrong thing, there’s no going back.
 You’ve already flagged yourself as an undesirable client.